PhyloNext/phylonext.github.io/docs/acknowledgements.md

     or software you may have used.
 For details, see [Citations section](citations.md).

+We extend our heartfelt gratitude to the [**nf-core**](https://nf-co.re/) community for their collaborative spirit and unwavering support.

 ## Funding

 The work is supported by a grant “PD (Phylogenetic Diversity) in the Cloud” to GBIF Supplemental funds from the GEO-Microsoft Planetary Computer Programme.